et0and/portfolio-redux/content/pages/values.md

 ---
 layout: page
-title: Manifesto
+title: Values
 ---

 *Tools should be open and adaptable*
 If a tool does not fit my needs, I should be able to freely change, modify or personalise its parts.

-*Technology should not be used as a substitute for things* If a piece of technology does not augment, modify or redefine an existing paradigm then it is not necessary.
+*Technology is not a band-aid*
+If a piece of technology does not augment, greatly improve or redefine an existing paradigm then it is not necessary.

 *Protocols over platforms*
 Technology, software and the web should be decentralised + accessible by design, and not siloed into platforms or islands that hold the user and their data hostage.